learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/JSONRPC.md

 The response object contains a result, which contains the correct value when the method results in a success, an error in cases where the method throws an error, and a jsonrpc string and id that are identical to the one in the request object.

+JSONRPC is very useful for a variety of reasons.
+It is simple and very straight forward due to its stsandard of remote procedure calls, making it easy to implement and understand.
+In addition, it serializes data in JSON format and is able to be implemented in a variety of languages, making it flexible.

 Here is some basic documentation on JSON-RPC https://www.jsonrpc.org/specification